mark-thompson01/windows-server-ad-lab/README.md

 - Managed users, groups, and GPOs using both GUI tools and PowerShell.
 - Improved understanding of Windows Server administration fundamentals.

 ---

-## 🛡️ License

-The content and structure of this repository (including guides, demonstrations, and screenshots) are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-You're welcome to share, adapt, or build upon it — just please provide credit where it's due.

----